Dualities and loops on squashed $S^3$: Wilson and Vortex loops

-The loops at $\theta=0$ and $\pi$ always close and are of special interest to us as they can be $\frac{2}{3}$-BPS.
-For the loop at $\theta=0$ we find \be \ell(0)=2\pi\frac{r_3}{2} |K(0)|= {2\pi}{Q r_3 \over 2} b .\nn \ee Therefore this Wilson loop inserts into the matrix model.
+Therefore this Wilson loop inserts into the matrix model.
 We know that this loop preserves the additional supercharges at $m_*=-\io\frac{b-b^{-1}}{2}$.
 If we now look at the 1-loop contributions \eqref{eq:ZVec} and \eqref{eq:Zhyp} to the partition function at this enhancement point, we see that all contributions to the matrix model depend on the combination $b\hat\sigma$.
 Thus the $b$-dependence drops out by rescaling the Coulomb branch parameter.
 The same story holds for $\theta=\pi$ with $b$ replaced by $b^{-1}$, namely: These results on the squashed three sphere match to the ellipsoid~\cite{Willett:2016adv}.